 To receive a social security pension, benefit or allowance, claimants must also provide the full name, address, DOB, TFN and income and asset details of their non-claimant partner.

-Identity confirmation is not required for a non-claimant partner EXCEPT where the claimant has claimed LIC or PBBP.
+Identity confirmation is not required for a non-claimant partner EXCEPT where the claimant has claimed a LIC, HEAS or PBBP.

-Explanation: As the partner is entitled to receive benefits from the partner's claim, or in the case of PBBP the person receives payment based on their deceased partner's accrued bonus, their identity must be verified to the same level as the claimant for HCC.
+Explanation: As the partner is entitled to receive benefits from the person's claim in the case of the LIC, or in the case of PBBP, the person receives payment based on their deceased partner's accrued bonus, their identity must be verified to the same level as the claimant for LIC.

 For all other payments and benefits each person must claim in their own right.
 When this occurs their identity will be verified.